scalameta/scalameta/semanticdb/semanticdb/specification.md

   * `IMPLICIT`: set for `implicit` classes.
   * `CASE`: set for `case` classes.
-* We leave the mapping between parent syntax written in source code and `ClassInfoType.parents` deliberately unspecified.
+* We leave the mapping between parent syntax written in source code and `ClassSignature.parents` deliberately unspecified.
 Some producers are known to insert `<AnyRef>` into `parents` under certain circumstances, so we can't guarantee a one-to-one mapping of parent clauses in source code and entities in `parents`.
 We may improve on this in the future.
-* `ClassInfoType.declarations` must be ordered as follows:
+* `ClassSignature.declarations` must be ordered as follows:
   * For every parameter of the primary constructor, its field symbol, then its getter symbol, then its setter symbol.
   * Symbol of the primary constructor.